National Art Gallery of the Bahamas

 The National Art Gallery of The Bahamas (NAGB) is an art museum located in Nassau, The Bahamas.
 It was the first institution of its kind in the country's history.
-Announced in 1996 by then-Prime Minister Hubert A. Ingraham, the NAGB was part of a broader effort to record, preserve, and interpret the narrative of the independent, sovereign nation established in 1973.
+Announced in 1996 by then-Prime Minister Hubert A. Ingraham, NAGB was part of a broader effort to record, preserve, and interpret the narrative of the independent, sovereign nation established in 1973.

-The NAGB is a non-profit, quasi-governmental institution that collects, preserves, exhibits, and interprets Bahamian art.
+NAGB is a non-profit, quasi-governmental institution that collects, preserves, exhibits, and interprets Bahamian art.
 The museum is partially funded by a government subvention but is independently overseen by a board of directors.
 It also relies on public and private support, including admission fees, memberships, donations, and other contributions.
-Its programming includes exhibitions, community outreach, access programmes, and educational workshops for a wide range of audiences.
+Its programming includes exhibitions, community outreach, access programmes, and educational workshops.

 History

 The National Art Gallery of The Bahamas is housed in the historic Villa Doyle, situated at the corner of West and West Hill Streets in Downtown Nassau.
-Originally built in the 1860s as the residence of Sir William Henry Doyle, one of the first Chief Justices of The Bahamas, Villa Doyle underwent an expansion in the 1920s that solidified its status as one of Nassau’s prized stately homes.
-The building was left to deteriorate in the modern era, with some arguing for its demolition to erase a symbol of the colonial past.
+Originally built in the 1860s as the residence of Sir William Henry Doyle, one of the first Chief Justices of The Bahamas, Villa Doyle underwent an expansion in the 1920s.
+The building was left to deteriorate, with some arguing for its demolition to erase a symbol of the colonial past.
 However, historian and founding NAGB chair Dr Gail Saunders spearheaded efforts to preserve it as a site for Bahamian cultural memory and interpretation.

 The restoration of Villa Doyle took almost seven years and involved a team led by architect Anthony Jervis, civil engineer George Cox, and historian and committee chair Dr Gail Saunders, with consultation from art historian Dr Petrine Archer-Straw.
 Restoration work took place throughout the 1990s, with the structure converted into gallery spaces and officially opening as the National Art Gallery of The Bahamas in 2003.

 Site and architecture

-The museum is situated at the junction of two historically and culturally significant areas: Downtown Nassau to the north, serving as the city’s economic and tourism centre, and Over-the-Hill to the south, a predominantly Black, working-class neighbourhood.
-This geographical divide has historically reflected patterns of exclusion, inequality, and social tension.
-Housed in Villa Doyle, a colonial-era mansion characterised by distinctive architectural features, the museum’s exterior reflects The Bahamas’ complex colonial history.
-Acknowledging this context, the NAGB’s mission is to foster an environment that welcomes diverse voices, encourages open dialogue, promotes understanding, and inspires change.
+The museum is located at the junction of Downtown Nassau to the north and Over-the-Hill to the south, a residential neighbourhood.
+The museum occupies Villa Doyle, a colonial-era mansion built in 1862, blending neoclassical elements like decorative columns with Bahamian style wraparound verandahs and louvered shutters.

+The building houses four gallery spaces: the Permanent Exhibition Gallery and the Project Space on the ground floor, and two temporary exhibition spaces (T1 and T2) on the second floor.
+The campus also includes a museum store, an Art Park, and Fiona's Theatre—an open-air amphitheatre for performances.